 For some homeowners, chimney breasts add character to a room, especially if they feature open fires.
-For others, they are an annoying obstacle which cut down space and make fitting furniture in your room a headache.
+For others, they are an annoying obstacle that restricts space and makes it difficult fitting or arranging furniture.

 See our FAQs on removing a chimney breast.